NO SHOW AND LATE CANCELLATION POLICY

 Each passenger’s no show occurrences are reviewed at the end of each calendar month for excessive no show violations.
 Suspension notification letters are sent to all passengers in violation of the policy.
 Each letter clearly identiﬁes the dates of each violation from the previous month, as well as the future dates when the passenger’s service will be suspended.

 Before a no show/late cancellation suspension may take place, RTC ACCESS will notify the passenger by mail of the intention to suspend service.
 This notification shall inform the passenger of the reason(s) for the proposed no show suspension and shall state that the passenger has a right to appeal.
-Appeal requests may be filed by the deadline per the instructions included with your notice of suspension.
-If you miss the appeal request deadline, your RTC ACCESS service will be suspended on the date listed on your notice of service suspension.
+Appeal requests may be filed by the deadline per the instructions included with notice of suspension.
+If a customer misses the appeal request deadline, RTC ACCESS service will be suspended on the date listed on notice of service suspension.